IAR - Internships

 Undergraduate and graduate student positions on the team are competitive.
 If you are interested, please complete the following online IAR Intern Application.
 You will be asked to upload a cover letter describing your interest and experiences, your vita/resume, and a copy of your unofficial transcript with this application.

 The Research Clinical Intern plays a critical role in delivering the treatment programs to the children.
 Responsibilities include facilitating intensive social skills groups, leading therapeutic activities, instituting a structured behavioral program, collecting data, and data entry.
+The summerMAX program serves children from seven to twelve years old and the summerMAXyc program serves children ages four to six years old.
 A Research Clinician’s day starts an hour before the treatment day starts to an hour after the program ends.
-Stipends for Research Clinical Interns start at $2,600.
+Stipends for Research Clinical Interns start at $3,300.
 Placement in programs will be determined after the interviews.
-In addition to the program dates noted above, there is also mandatory 40 hours of training that all interns must attend the week of June 22nd (prior to the program's implementation).
+In addition to the program dates noted above, there is also mandatory 40 hours of training that all interns must attend the week of June 20th (prior to the program's implementation).

 TO APPLY FOR INTERNSHIP AND VOLUNTEER POSITIONS